ManonLef/To-Do-App/resources and notes/notes.md

 - [x] function to return all tasks
 - [ ] function to remove a task from a project
 - [ ] getters and setters for every task property

+## 20230319-2
+- I made a basic form to play around a bit with ui
+- [ ] set task project to inbox when none defined.